High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Introduction

-where $\l_{\max}^{(n)} = \max\{ \vert \l_1^{(n)}\vert ,\vert \l_n^{(n)}\vert \}$.
-The same result is valid for the maximal eigenvalue of GUE matrices with $F_{TW}^{(1)}(x)$ replaced by another function $F_{TW}^{(2)}(x)$.
-Taking into account a large number of strong and deep connections between the local eigenvalue distribution of the form (1.3) of the GUE and GOE random matrices from one side and the probability distribution of a number of combinatorial and probabilistic objects (see for example papers and reviews \cite{Baik,Boug,J,Ok} and references therein), the universality of the local spectral distribution can be considered as the most fundamental issue in the spectral theory of random matrices.
+There exist a large number of results showing strong and deep connections between the local eigenvalue distributions of the form (1.3) of random matrices from one side and the probability distribution of a number of combinatorial and probabilistic objects (see for example papers and reviews \cite{Baik,Boug,J,Ok} and references therein).
+Thus the universality of the local spectral properties can be considered as one of the most important issue in the spectral theory of random matrices.

-The universality conjecture put forward in theoretical physics studies, has found its mathematical form in the proposition that the probability distribution of finite number of nearest neighbor eigenvalues is asymptotically independent on the probability distribution of the ensemble $\{A^{(n)}\}$ (see \cite{M} for precise formulations, historical perspective and main references).
-In present paper, we obtain the upper bound for the probability $\P\left\{ \l_{\max}^{(n)} >2v\left( 1+ x n^{-2/3}\right)\right\}$ for large class of random matrices $A^{(n)}$ whose elements $a_{ij}$ are not necessarily the normally distributed random variables.
-The bound we obtain is of the universal form in the sense that it does not depend on the details of the probability distribution of $a_{ij}$.

-The universality properties at the bulk of the spectrum of Wigner random matrices $A^{(n)}$ has been recently established in a series of works (see \cite{E} and references therein) by the means of the resolvent approach.
-To get the results of the form (1.3) at the border of the spectrum of Wigner random matrices, one can use the moments $L_l^{(n)}$ (1.2) with high infinitely increasing order $l$ as $n\to\infty$.

-\vss In papers \cite{SS1,SS2}, a powerful approach has been proposed and elaborated by Ya.
+\vss The local properties of large random matrix spectra can be studied with the help of (1.2) in the limit when $l$ and $n$ simultaneously tend to infinity \cite{BY,FK,G}.
+In papers \cite{SS1,SS2}, a powerful approach has been proposed and elaborated by Ya.
 Sinai and A. Soshnikov to study the mean values of the traces $ L_{2s}^{(n)}$ of $A^{(n)}$ and their correlation functions in the limit $s,n\to\infty$.
-This approach is based on the representation of the mean value $M_{2s}^{(n)}= \E L_{2s}^{(n)}$ as the sum over weighted trajectories $I_{2s}$ of $2s$ steps that can have a number of self-intersections.
+This approach is based on the representation of the mean value $M_{2s}^{(n)}= \E L_{2s}^{(n)}$ as the sum over weighted trajectories $I_{2s}$ of $2s$ steps that can be classified according to the number of their self-intersections.
 The upper bounds for $M_{2s}^{(n)}$ and the central limit theorems for $L_{2s}^{(n)}$ were established in these papers for the asymptotic regimes when $s= o(n^{2/3}), n\to\infty$.

 In the subsequent paper \cite{S}, the asymptotic regime $s= O(n^{2/3})$ necessary to prove the statements of the form (1.3) has been reached.
 In \cite{S}, the limiting correlation functions of $L_{2s}^{(n)}$ have been studied under hypothesis that the moments of $a_{ij}$ are bounded as follows